Last Updated: 6/2/23 | June 2nd, 2023

 Fear.
-It’s what often keeps us from living our lives and achieving our dreams.
+It keeps us from living our lives and achieving our dreams.

 Whenever I talk to people about long-term travel, so many tell me they wish they could do what I do.
-They tell me all their travel dreams and grand plans then when asked why they don’t pursue them, they come up with a plethora of excuses:
+They tell me all their travel dreams and grand plans then when asked why they don’t pursue them, they come up with a plethora of fears:

 They fear they have too many responsibilities at home.